python/exceptiongroups/except_star.md

 got some TypeErrors: ExceptionGroup(TypeError('b'), TypeError('c'))
 ```

-and then crash with an unhandled `ExceptionGroup`:
+and then terminate with an unhandled `ExceptionGroup`:

 ```
 ExceptionGroup(